Safe Refueling Practices

 Key Hazards

-- Fire from ignition sources
+- Fire or explosion from fuel vapors

 2–3 Minute Talk Script